You’re not just a small business owner; you’re also the chief cook, operating engineer, and marketing genius behind the small business you run.

 Then, think about date-based birthday and anniversary emails and set those up to go out automatically as well.
 These emails are great for building loyalty with your subscribers.

-Lastly, look at the actions subscribers or customers take and think about how you can further nurture the relationship.
+Lastly, look at the actions subscribers or how you interact with customers and think about how you can further nurture the relationship.

 This is where a series of emails can help you communicate evergreen content over a period of time to help you meet various goals such as: